kierncb/Python_Data_Job_EDA/README.md

 - Only 12.2% of job postings include health insurance as a benefit, while the majority (87.8%) do not.
 This highlights a potential gap in employee benefits, which could influence job seekers' decisions when evaluating job offers.

 ## 6. What are the most in-demand skills for the top three most popular data roles in the US?
-To identify the most in-demand skills for the top three most popular data roles, I first filtered the dataset to include only the most common positions.
-Then, I extracted the top five skills for each of these roles.
-This analysis highlights the most popular job titles and their key skills, helping me determine which skills to focus on based on my target role.

 ### Visualize Data